Pylons/pyramid/docs/narr/views.rst

 Using Model Interfaces
 ----------------------

-Instead of registering your views ``for`` a Python model *class*, you can optionally register a view for an :term:`interface`.
+Instead of registering your views with a ``context`` that names a Python model *class*, you can optionally register a view for an :term:`interface`.
 Since an interface can be attached arbitrarily to any model instance (as opposed to its identity being implied by only its class), associating a view with an interface can provide more flexibility for sharing a single view between two or more different implementations of a model type.
 For example, if two model object instances of different Python class types share the same interface, you can use the same view against each of them.

 In order to make use of interfaces in your application during view dispatch, you must create an interface and mark up your model classes